-- (A) Notifications will include a business case outlining the drivers necessitating restructuring activity, an implementation strategy and communication plan. - (B) Actions requiring approval will additionally require a workforce restructuring plan prepared in accordance with DOE policy. - (C) Notifications and Approval actions shall be submitted a minimum of 10 business days prior to announcement to employees. - (D) Waivers or self-select forms that vary from those provided in DOE policy documents are subject to approval by DOE. - (2) Any employee who volunteers for layoff or retirement during a time period in which the Contractor has a DOE or Contractor management approved active reduction in force plan will be eligible for severance pay provided the termination is accepted by Laboratory management and results in the retention of an employee who otherwise would have been laid off.
+- (A) Notifications will include a business case outlining the drivers necessitating restructuring activity, an implementation strategy and communication plan. - (B) Actions requiring approval will additionally require a workforce restructuring plan prepared in accordance with DOE policy. - (C) Notifications and Approval actions shall be submitted a minimum of 10 business days prior to announcement to employees. - (D) Waivers or self-select forms that vary from those provided in DOE policy documents are subject to approval by DOE. - (2) Any employee who volunteers for layoff or retirement during a time period in which the Contractor has a DOE approved or Contractor Management approved active reduction in force plan or action will be eligible for severance pay provided the termination is accepted by Laboratory management and results in the retention of an employee who otherwise would have been laid off.
+Severance pay not associated with workforce restructuring is unallowable.